djaus2/DJsEFBlogExample.Xamarin/README.md

 Based upon my Github project https://github.com/djaus2/DJsEFBlogExample implemented in Xamarin based upon https://xamarinhelp.com/entity-framework-core-xamarin-forms/

+* Based upon [Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database from Microsoft docs]{https://docs.microsoft.com/en-us/ef/core/get-started/uwp/getting-started}

 Following the first part of Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database from Microsoft docs.

 Also using my hints in Entity Framework with UWP and SQLite: Referencing the Model